-Actually, only the singer Tony Hadley was openly pro-Thatcher, a committed Conservative who attended party conferences and was also often rumoured to be seeking a Conservative electoral seat (Long 2012), thus belonging to the small minority of British rock stars expressing favourable views Tors in the Thatcher years.
-These included, Phil Collins, later famously making his promise to leave the country if Labour wins the 2005 General Election, Bev Bevan of Electric Light Orchestra, Gary Numan, Joan Armatrading, Lulu, Shirley Bassey, Billy McKenzie of Associates, Jon Moss from Culture Club and Errol Brown from disco-group Hot Chocolate (Maconie 2013: 247–248; Lewis 2009: 50).
+Actually, only the singer Tony Hadley was openly pro-Thatcher, a committed Conservative who attended party conferences and was also often rumoured to be seeking a Conservative electoral seat (Long 2012), thus belonging to the small minority of British rock stars expressing favourable views of Tories in the Thatcher years.
+These included, for example, Phil Collins, later famously making his promise to leave the country if Labour wins the 2005 General Election, Bev Bevan of Electric Light Orchestra, Gary Numan, Joan Armatrading, Lulu, Shirley Bassey, Billy McKenzie of Associates, Jon Moss from Culture Club, and Errol Brown from disco-group Hot Chocolate (Maconie 2013: 247–248; Lewis 2009: 50).

-According to Frith’s argument, that ‘the central myth of British pop is style’ (1988: 88), it can be argued that Spandau Ballet became early victim of its enthusiasm for the first postmodern youth culture – heritage, play-acting, dandyism and consumption wrapped together – and expos its complicated elitism, ideology of competitivness, seeking of distinctions and entrepreneurialism.
-The Labour-voting founder of The Face magazine, Nick Logan, expressed the frustration of being a n this game by asking ‘why should the devil have the best tunes?
+According to Frith’s argument, that ‘the central myth of British pop is style’ (1988: 88), it can be argued that Spandau Ballet became an early victim of its enthusiasm for the first postmodern youth culture – heritage, play-acting, dandyism and consumption all wrapped together – and exposed its complicated elitism, for example its ideology of competitiveness, the seeking of distinctions and entrepreneurialism.
+The Labour-voting founder of The Face magazine, Nick Logan, expressed the frustration of being an early entrepreneur in this game by asking ‘why should the devil have the best tunes?
 I want to give my people the good stuff, the glossiness, take it away from being the exclusive property of the nobs’ (Beckett 2015: 198).

-Although Kemp brothers had no books at home – they were too poor to have them – their father had cultural aspirations them to library.
-This education continued when Kemp brothers admitted Anna Scher Children’s Theatre in Islington.
-When compared to the ethos of Swinging Londonera British working-class actors (Albert Finney, Richard Harris, Michael Caine), Kemp brothers embodied the same kind of sentiments breaking the class-barriers by success in the entertainment industries.
-However, this time, in the early era of Thatcherism, your working-class and anti-Thatcher credentials were quickly questioned, if you were not ready unambiguously express ‘Orwellian image of the working-class as portrayed by punk and its designers, Vivienne Westwood and Malcolm McLaren’ (Kemp 2009: 84).
+Although the Kemp brothers had no books at home – they were too poor to have them – their father had cultural aspirations and took them to the library.
+This education continued when Kemp brothers were admitted to Anna Scher Children’s Theatre in Islington to have acting lessons.
+When compared to the ethos of the Swinging London-era British working-class actors (Albert Finney, Richard Harris, Michael Caine), the Kemp brothers embodied the same kind of sentiments concerning breaking the class-barriers by achieving success in the entertainment industries.
+However, this time, in the early era of Thatcherism, your working-class and anti-Thatcher credentials were quickly questioned, if you were not ready to unambiguously express the ‘Orwellian image of the working-class as portrayed by punk and its designers, Vivienne Westwood and Malcolm McLaren’ (Kemp 2009: 84).

-Because of their ambiguous stance, Spandau Ballet was ‘detested by the left and right alike for elitism,gender-bending”, dancing on the sinking Titanic… (Kemp 2009: 104) and while putting out this fire with gasoline they joined other New Romantics to annoy people adhered to the authenticity politics of British class stereotypes. ccasionally naïve and clumsy commenting on the colonial past of Britain was one part of the strategy of New Pop, directed by the romance of British Commonwealth and music videos related to it, David Bowie doing his videos for singles Let’s Dance (1983) and China Girl (1983) in Australia and East Asia, respectively. igh-class neocolonial promotional videos of Duran Duran – especially Rio (dir.
-Russell Mulcahy, 1982) filmed in Sri Lanka – heightened the idea that the New Romantic’s larger-than-life escapade flirted with the colonial imaginary of Heritage Britain‘the strange combination of working-class aspirations and national sentiments in the early 1980s British pop’ (Kallioniemi 2016: 150).
-Spandau Ballet followed this fashion by filming their video I’ll Fly For You (1984) in New Orleans and another one for Highly Strung (1984) in Hong Kong, both exploiting the plots and exotic locations of James Bondaction-adventure movies connected to the aesthetics of 1980s travel advertising.
+Because of their ambiguous stance, Spandau Ballet was ‘detested by the left and right alike for elitism, “gender-bending”, dancing on the sinking Titanic…’ (Kemp 2009: 104), and while putting out this fire with gasoline they joined other New Romantics to annoy people who adhered to the authenticity politics of British class stereotypes.
+Occasionally naïve and clumsy commenting on the colonial past of Britain was one part of the strategy of New Pop, directed by the romance of the British Commonwealth and music videos related to it, for instance David Bowie doing his videos for the singles Let’s Dance (1983) and China Girl (1983) in Australia and East Asia, respectively.
+The high-class neocolonial promotional videos of Duran Duran – especially Rio (dir.
+Russell Mulcahy, 1982) filmed in Sri Lanka – heightened the idea that the New Romantic’s larger-than-life escapade flirted with the colonial imaginary of Heritage Britain, creating ‘the strange combination of working-class aspirations and national sentiments in the early 1980s British pop’ (Kallioniemi 2016: 150).
+Spandau Ballet followed this fashion by filming their video I’ll Fly For You (1984) in New Orleans and another one for Highly Strung (1984) in Hong Kong, both exploiting the plots and exotic locations of James Bond-style action-adventure movies connected to the aesthetics of 1980s travel advertising.